-Our newest guest author Nini has a fast weight loss success story to share with you, and it’s wonderful!
-When she first contacted me, saying that such-and-such a diet had worked for her and that she was interested in writing about it for this site, my first instinct was to think, “A diet???
+Our guest author Nini has a fast weight loss success story to share with you, and it’s wonderful!
+When she first contacted me, saying that a diet had worked for her, my first instinct was to think, “A diet???
 Of course every diet works for the first few weeks, but how many of them actually have any long-term value?”

 However, I also knew that this fine young lady is familiar with my writings and my philosophies on diets and weight loss.
 I gave her the benefit of the doubt, and I’m so glad I did!
-It turns out that this “Warrior Diet”, which I had never heard of, uses virtually the same methods that I recommend in my own success story to achieve sane, doable, and in many ways enjoyable weight loss—without really “dieting”.
-And, reading about Nini’s experience has been a great boost to my own morale and motivation.
+It turns out that this “Warrior Diet”, which I had never heard of, uses virtually the same methods that I recommend to achieve sane, doable, and in many ways enjoyable weight loss—without really “dieting”.
+Reading about Nini’s experience has been a great boost to my own morale and motivation.
 I hope it does the same for you.

 Now, let’s let Nini take it away: